OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 ## Current Limitations

-For this early-access feature, there are a number of things we decided to not include initially (so we could get the feature in your hands sooner).
+For this early access feature, there are a number of things we decided to not include initially (so we could get the feature in your hands sooner).
 Some known limitations that are not currently supported are:

-- Prompted variables (if your project includes prompted variables, they will simply be ignored for runbooks)
+- Prompted variables (if your project includes prompted variables, they will be ignored for runbooks).
-- Variable scoping to runbooks (there's no way to scope variables between your project's deployment process vs runbook processes)
+- Variable scoping to runbooks (there's no way to scope variables between your project's deployment process vs runbook processes).
-- Triggers
+- Triggers.
-- Viewing Account usage in runbooks, and
+- Viewing Account usage in runbooks.
-- Migrator support
+- Migrator support.